Young1906/cvae_imb/README.md

 # Conditional VAE for imbalance learning
-Generating minority class oversampling using conditional VAE
+Minority class oversampling using conditional VAE

 ## Initial result (all on SVM)